shaps80/Abracadabra/README.md

 ## What is it?

 A simple and easy to use library for securing your code.
-The name refers to the magical nature or its implementation as well as the fact a passcode (or magical phrase) is required. ;)
+The name refers to the magical nature of its implementation as well as the fact a passcode (_or magical phrase_) is required ;)

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-To use Abracadabra in your own projects, simple wrap secure code.
+To use Abracadabra in your own projects, simply wrap secure code.

 Lets say you have some code like this: